 Linda grew up overseas and traveled extensively in Australia, Southeast Asia, the Middle East, Europe, and America.
 Travel gave her a deep respect for different cultures and natural environments.
 She is a cultural and intellectual historian, with bachelors, masters, and doctoral degrees from Virginia Tech, Georgia State University, and Bryn Mawr College.
 Concerned with clean air, water, and energy, Linda is eager to be more involved in creating Idaho’s clean energy future.
 She is involved in water protection and local foods initiatives through the Portneuf Resource Council, Idaho Organization of Resource Councils and the Western Organization of Resource Councils.
 Linda is a writer and editor and is running for Bannock County Commissioner in 2016.

 Brent is a founding member of the Alliance and a past board member.
 He has just retired from work as a public interest lawyer.
 He is the former director of Disability Rights of Idaho.
 He has concerns about nuclear power and nuclear weapons.

-Vicki is currently in private psychotherapy practice in Pocatello.
+Vicki recently retired from her private psychotherapy practice in Pocatello.
 She has her Masters Degree in Social Work from West Virginia University where she focused on community action and development.
 In West Virginia, she helped develop and administer Head Start and Early Childhood Programs funded through that state.
-Since moving west 35 years ago, she has been supportive of environmental causes including the Snake River Alliance and Idaho Conservation League and is looking forward to spending more of her time with environmental issues in Idaho as she “slides” into retirement.
+Since moving west 35 years ago, she has been supportive of environmental causes including the Snake River Alliance and Idaho Conservation League and is looking forward to spending more of her time with environmental issues in Idaho embraces retirement.